picosh/official-blog/imgs-ga.md

 We have some other ideas for imgs but we wanted to get the MVP launched before continuing feature development.

+Also be sure to read our [help page](https://imgs.sh/help#integrations) for more info

 We hope you enjoy!